Madministrator/steganography/README.md

    * What will I do?
 Help to test and merge code
    * Is anything blocking me?
 No majore blocks currently
    * What do I believe is the percent chance that we will complete the sprint?
 90%
+* (12-13-2018)
+   * What did I do?
+Researched how to access PNG chunks
+   * What will I do?
+Help to implement code to access PNG chunks
+   * Anything blocking me?
+   *What do I believe is the percent chance that we will complete the sprint?
+90%

  ## Brendan Bard
  * As a developer, I want to check if my file sizes are able to support steganography and return an error message otherwise.